RobbieWoodhams/robbiewoodhams.github.io/_posts/2024-11-02-kmeansTutorial.md

 ### Step 1.E: Results

-Here is the entire code to generate and plot the dataset:
+Here is the full code to generate and plot the dataset:

 ```matlab
 % Group 1 (Lower-priced neighbourhoods)